What is Trauma?

 Arousal: People with PTSD also experience changes in arousal and reactivity, for example, having irritable outbursts, being hyperaware of their surroundings due to safety concerns, or engaging in reckless or self-destructive behaviors.

 Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), and Prolonged Exposure (PE) are strongly recommended forms of treatment for PTSD, whereas other popular approaches such as Eye Movement Desensitization and Reprocessing (EMDR) are conditionally recommended.
 You can learn more about the American Psychological Association's (APA) recommendations for the treatment of PTSD here.
-Medications can also play a role in the treatment of PTSD.

 Please note that the information in this blog is intended for informational purposes only.
 It should not be used as a substitute for psychological or medical care.
 If you are looking for professional help, visit my resources page for guidance on how to find a therapist.
 If you are experiencing a mental health emergency, call 911 or go to the nearest ER.